Skip to main content

 6. Advanced Applications

-Mature organizations use advanced network strategies.
+Mature organizations frequently employ advanced network strategies.

 1. Co-selling Initiatives: The company and partners jointly pursue sales opportunities.